mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 ### From other Zerops projects

 Zerops always sets up a [private dedicated network](/documentation/overview/projects-and-services-structure.html#project) for each project.
-From this point of view, the cross projects communication can be done precisely in the same ways described in the section [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
+From this point of view, cross project communication can be done precisely in the same ways described in the section [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
 There isn't any other specific way.
 The projects are not directly interconnected.

 ### From your local environment